Do you think you could survive a night on a sleeper train in Vietnam? I took two and learned some lessons along the way.

-Like many that visit Vietnam, I was determined to make the most of my time and see as much of the country as possible.
+Like many who visit Vietnam, I was determined to make the most of my time and see as much of the country as possible.
 While Vietnam is a long, thin country with most of the places worth seeing located in a line down the coast, the country is deceptively large.
 As a result, travel times between places may be longer than anticipated.

 I didn’t have many days of holiday left this year after starting a new job in May, but I had my heart set on seeing as much as possible from south to north and didn’t want to waste any days travelling from place to place.

 And that’s where the appeal of Vietnam’s sleeper trains came in.
 Go to sleep at your starting point and wake up at your destination with no wasted days and doubles as accommodation for the night.

-But figuring it out can be confusing, and it is quite basic.
+But figuring it out can be confusing, and the digs are quite basic.
 Luckily I have a few tips to help you survive an overnight train journey in Vietnam.

 In soft berth, it’s a bit like a super-basic hostel.
 It is far from luxurious, but if you’re used to backpacking or even festivals, you’ll survive it just fine.
 The leather mattress was thin and firm but I definitely slept.

 It can be noisy sometimes.
 We had some bored kids in the cabin next to us banging on the walls on one train.
 Or you might get lucky and just have people who want some shut-eye like we did on another.